libretro/FreeIntv/README.md

 * BIOS filenames are case-sensitive

-## Entertainment Computer System and Intellivoice
+## Entertainment Computer System
-FreeIntv does not currently support Entertainment Computer System (ECS) and Intellivoice functionality.
+FreeIntv does not currently support Entertainment Computer System (ECS) functionality.
 Contributions to the code are welcome!

 ## Controller overlays
 Mattel Intellivision games were often meant to be played with game-specific cards overlaid on the numeric keypad.
 These overlays convey information which can be very useful in gameplay.
 Images of a limited selection of Intellivision titles are available at: http://www.intellivisionlives.com/bluesky/games/instructions.shtml